What are the Packaging Regulations?

 The European Union (Packaging) Regulations 2014 apply to all businesses that place packaging, packaging material or packaged products on the Irish market, i.e. manufacturers, importers, wholesalers, distributors and retailers.
 The purpose of the Packaging Regulations is to ensure Ireland reaches national recovery and recycling targets as set out by EU Directives.

-Under the Regulations, Packaging means any material, container or wrapping, used for or in connection with the containment, transport, handling, protection, promotion, marketing or sale of any product of substance, including such packaging as may be prescribed.
+Under the regulations, packaging means any material, container or wrapping, used for or in connection with the containment, transport, handling, protection, promotion, marketing or sale of any product or substance, including such packaging as may be prescribed.

 What Are Producers Obliged To Do?

 All producers are legally required under the regulations to separate and recycle all specified packaging waste arising on their premises, and to return used packaging to the suppliers, where possible.

 In addition, any businesses deemed to be major producers must either join Repak, which is the approved national Packaging Recovery Scheme for businesses, or register with their respective Local Authority as a “Self-Complier”.